ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 # Up and Running with OCaml

 This page will help you install OCaml, the Dune build system, and support for your favourite text editor or IDE.
-All these instructions work on Windows, Unix systems like Linux, and MacOS.
+These instructions work on Windows, Unix systems like Linux, and MacOS.

 ## Installing OCaml